Once, I was a contender. Now, I’m not so sure.

 I wanna make art that is funny and moving and surreal.
 Like Hannah Gadsby’s Happiness is a Bedside Table, where she spends the entire show talking about body issues and then strips down to a swimsuit and saunters out of the room.
 I want to make art like Taika Waititi’s Hunt for the Wilderpeople, which always lights a fire inside me – a damp, woody campfire of humour & melancholy.
 I wanna make art like Chris Kraus, whose book, I Love Dick, I read on the bus ride home after the last time I saw L. I read it as if to save my life, to breathe through the pain that had just been inflicted, as if it were a structure for my suffering.
 A reason to keep living, to keep reading.
 Last night, I woke up in bed with cold feet, forgetting where I was, curled up and afraid.

 In my first year of university, I wrote a piece for a student magazine that lots of people liked.
 It was even commended in a literary competition.
 I never quite recovered from the praise of that period.
 I spent the next three years writing garbage.
-First, a vaguely racist piece about Indigenous Australians, then a piece about suburbia in which I misquoted Sidney Nolan, and finally something twisted and extremely inappropriate about my assault.
+First, a vaguely racist piece about Indigenous Australians, then a piece about suburbia in which I misquoted Sidney Nolan, and finally, something boring and technical about a student election.

 I have arrived at the endgame of my self-destruction: a piece of writing about how I can no longer write.
 I’ve lost the ability to cause rapture in people, to hold them (or even myself) to a light and clarity that might otherwise never be found.